rmagatti/auto-session/README.md

 With those options, sessions would only be auto-saved for `/some/dir` and any direct child of `/projects` (e.g. `/projects/myproject` but not `/projects/myproject/submodule`) except `/projects/secret`

+If you want even more fine-grained control, you can instead set `auto_create` to a function to [conditionally create a session](#conditionally-creating-a-session).

 ## 🚶 Current Working Directory

 AutoSession can track `cwd` changes!